khersameesh24/Panda/README.md

 # Panda
-Panda is a Django implememtation for a blogging website.
+Panda is a django implememtation for a blogging website.